13illydakid/13illydakid/README.md

 ### Hello 👋

-I am a Full Stack Software Engineer who has a passion for Data Collection and Data Analysis.
+I am a Software Engineer who has a passion for Data Collection and Data Analysis.